YOUR HEMP FOOD FAVOURITES, ALL IN ONE PLACE

 HEMP SEED OIL (HSO) EXTRACTED FROM THE SEED OF THE CANNABIS SATIVA L PLANT

 Hemp seed oil is usually cold pressed resulting in an extraction ranging from fine yellow to dark green oil.
 The oil itself has a slightly nutty taste, one which is enjoyably palatable.
 The seed of the cannabis plant is in truth, not a seed at all but a tiny, hard skinned nut known as an achene, which houses many properties highly beneficial to the health and well being of mankind.

 The tiny hemp seed is packed from wall to wall with nutrients, minerals and fatty acids essential to humans.
 20-25% of each seed is protein, 20-30 % of its makeup is carbohydrate, it has 10-15 % important insoluble fibre as well as a full compliment of minerals including potassium, magnesium, calcium, phosphorous, sulfur, as well as small quantities of Iron and Zinc.

 Hemp Seed Oil is polyunsaturated, contains less than 10% saturated fats and approximately 70-80% polyunsaturated fatty acids - an unusually high level of "the good oil".

 All vitamins and minerals contained in Hemp Seed Oil are edible and also easily absorbed directly through the skin.
 Hemp Seed Oil is well known for its multiple healing benefits worldwide for patients suffering from the following health symptoms:

-- Cancer and Multiple Sclerosis - Linoleic Acid and GLA (Gamma Linoleic Acid), essential fatty acids contained in hemp seed oil help promote healthier cells and enhance metabolism
+Cancer and Multiple Sclerosis - Linolenic Acid and GLA (Gamma Linolenic Acid), essential fatty acids contained in hemp seed oil help promote healthier cells and enhance metabolism